When Do Babies Start Rolling?

 Place a small rolled-up blanket under one side of their back, tilting them slightly.

-Use a toy or your voice to encourage them to complete the roll toward their tummy.
+Use a toy or your voice to encourage them to roll toward their tummy.

 Why It Helps: This provides a head start for rolling without requiring full muscle strength.